 The two key paintings are joined by works of art from all over the Atlantic World, providing greater perspective and meaning.
 American Adversaries: West and Copley in a Transatlantic World comprises oil paintings, works on paper, sculptures, and artifacts.
 Among the other artists represented are George Romney, Gilbert Stuart, and John Trumbull.

 A Closer Look

 Explore The Death of General Wolfe and Watson and the Shark online through this interactive feature filled with interesting details and context about both iconic paintings and their artists.

 In-Gallery Extra: Audio Tour in Both English and Spanish

-Enhance your on-site experience and learn more about the art on view with the optional audio tour, available at Museum admissions desks and at the carts in the lobbies.
+Enhance your exhibition experience and learn more about the artwork on view.
+You may purchase the optional audio tour at the admissions desks.

 An illustrated catalogue, published by the MFAH and distributed by Yale University Press, accompanies the exhibition and is available through The MFAH Shop (713.639.7360) and the Museum's Hirsch Library (713.639.7325).

 On Saturday, October 5, prominent scholars of 18th-century art address many of the themes developed in the exhibition, from curatorial, art-historical, and conservation perspectives.